Frameworks

 Lost on Pilots That Never Shipped

-Enterprise AI investment in 2024 that never reached production.
+Enterprise AI investment that never reached production.
 Your pilot worked in a sandbox.
 It dies in production because nobody figured out decision ownership, governance coverage, or who gets fired if it breaks.

 $500K-$2M